mgmwerx/scraper/README.md

 <UL>
 <LI>QA each spider to ensure each is extracting all required data</LI>
 <LI>Standardize start and end date format in each spider</LI>
+<LI>Standardize category data format accross scrapers.
+Should be JSON array, but currently some scrapers have comma delimited list</LI>
 <LI>Some spiders require a 'details' page to be clicked and additional data to be extracted</LI>
 <LI>Scrape additional websites:<BR/>
 ALMETRO 360 - need website url<BR/>